minjee-kim/nhanesGraph/README.md

 In order to specify the year and file inputs in the nhanes_table function, users can explore the NHANES files with nGraph_search Shiny app.
-The Shiny app can be launched with the folloing code:
+The Shiny app can be launched with the following code:

 ``` r
 nGraph_search()